VinnyE/linked-blog-starter-md/publish/The principle of Falsifiability in Science.md

 ---
-title: "The principle of Falsifiability in Science"
+title: "The principle of falsifiability in science"
 created: May 5, 2023
 ---